Devops for beginners: start building your first pipeline

 Containerization: Docker

-• Package applications into lightweight, portable containers.
+• Package apps into portable containers for consistency.

 Infrastructure as Code (IaC): Terraform

-• Define infrastructure using declarative configuration files.
+• Define infrastructure using simple configuration files.

-Step-by-Step: Building Your First CI/CD Pipeline
+How to Build Your First CI/CD Pipeline (Step by Step)

 1. Set Up Your Code Repository

-• Initialize a Git repository using the command: git init.
+• Initialize a Git repo: git init.

 • Push your code to GitHub or GitLab.

-2. Configure a CI/CD Tool (Jenkins Example)
+2. Configure a CI/CD Tool (Example: Jenkins)

 • Install Jenkins and create a new pipeline job.